mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```

 {% hint style="info" %}
-* The pay loads are JSON in both the cases and are part of the body.
+* The payloads are JSON in both cases and are part of the body.
 * CallbackId would be set to the `http://127.0.0.1:<device_service_port>/`.
-So, the caller will use the respective HTTP verb / method and the URL to call the service.
+So, the caller will use the respective HTTP verb/method and the URL to call the service.
 {% endhint %}

 #### Android
 All devices on an android device should listen to the following intent "io.mosip.device".

-Upon invocation of this intent the devices are expected to respond back with the json response filtered by the respective type.
+Upon invocation of this intent, the devices are expected to respond with the JSON response filtered by the respective type.

 {% hint style="info" %}
 In Android, the CallbackId would be set to the appId.
 So, the caller will create the intent "appId.Info" or "appId.Capture".